jacobryas4/degreefinder/degree-finder/README.md

 need masters, concentration & specialization, state restrictions

-Need to make DegreeInfo component more modular by accepting query params instead of relying on props
+Instead of relying on router-links in DegreeSelector, we should use programmatic routing